Intertidal zone: Legal issues

 As with the dry sand part of a beach, legal and political disputes can arise over the ownership and use of the foreshore.
 One recent example is the New Zealand foreshore and seabed controversy.
 In legal discussions, the foreshore is often referred to as the wet-sand area.

 For privately owned beaches in the United States, some states such as Massachusetts use the low-water mark as the dividing line between the property of the State and that of the beach owner; however the public still has fishing, fowling, and navigation rights to the zone between low and high water.
 Other states such as California use the high-water mark.

-In the United Kingdom, the foreshore is generally deemed to be owned by the Crown although there are notable exceptions, especially what are termed several fisheries, which can be historic deeds to title, dating back to King John's time or earlier, and the Udal Law, which applies generally in Orkney and Shetland.
+In the United Kingdom, the foreshore is generally deemed to be owned by the Crown, with exceptions for what are termed several fisheries, which can be historic deeds to title, dating back to King John's time or earlier, and the Udal Law, which applies generally in Orkney and Shetland.

-In Greece, according to the L. 2971/01, the foreshore zone is defined as the area of the coast that might be reached by the maximum climbing of the waves on the coast (maximum wave run-up on the coast) in their maximum capacity (maximum referring to the "usually maximum winter waves" and of course not to exceptional cases, such as tsunamis etc.).
+In Greece, according to the L. 2971/01, the foreshore zone is defined as the area of the coast that might be reached by the maximum climbing of the waves on the coast (maximum wave run-up on the coast) in their maximum capacity (maximum referring to the "usually maximum winter waves" and of course not to exceptional cases, such as tsunamis).
 The foreshore zone, a part of the exceptions of the law, is public, and permanent constructions are not allowed on it.
+In Italy, about half the shoreline is owned by the government but leased to private beach clubs called lidos.

-In the East Africa and West Indian Ocean, intertidal zone management is often neglected of being a priority due to there being no intent for collective economic productivity.
+In the East African and West Indian Ocean, intertidal zone management is often neglected of being a priority due to there being no intent for collective economic productivity.
 According to workshops performing questionaries, it is stated that eighty-six percent of respondents believe mismanagement of mangrove and coastal ecosystems are due to lack of knowledge to steward the ecosystems, yet forty-four percent of respondents state that there is a fair amount of knowledge used in those regions for fisheries.

 Threats

-Intertidal zones are sensitive habitats with an abundance of marine species, that can experience ecological hazards associated with tourism and human-induced environmental impacts.
-A variety of other threats that have been summarized by scientists include nutritional pollution, over harvesting, habitat destruction, and climate change.
-Habitat destruction is advanced through activities including harvesting fisheries with drag nets and neglect of the sensitivity of them.
+Intertidal zones are sensitive habitats with an abundance of marine species that can experience ecological hazards associated with tourism and human-induced environmental impacts.
+A variety of other threats that have been summarized by scientists include nutrient pollution, overharvesting, habitat destruction, and climate change.
+Habitat destruction is advanced through activities including harvesting fisheries with drag nets and a neglect of the sensitivity of intertidal zones.

-In popular culture

-The Intertidal Zone was used as a title for a comic book written by Stephen Hillenburg.
-The comic strip starred "Bob The Sponge", an early predecessor of SpongeBob SquarePants.